 |Nutritional Guidelines (per serving)|

-This recipe for Chinese ginger-soy steamed fish comes from cookbook author Farina Kingsley.
-Steaming is a popular Cantonese culinary technique that produces delicious and healthy meals.
-It's an especially great way to cook fish.
+This recipe for Chinese ginger-soy steamed fish comes from cookbook author Farina Kingsley with permission of Aimee Bianca, YC Media.
+Kingsley says steaming is a popular Cantonese culinary technique that produces delicious, healthy, and moist foods.
+It is an especially great way to cook fish.

-If you don't have a wok, don't fret—you can steam the fish on a rack in a deep pan that has a lid or in a lidded steamer basket.
-This traditional steaming technique can be applied to whole fish, not just fillets as done here and also Chinese dumplings.
+If you don't have a wok, don't fret; you can steam the fish on a rack in a deep pan that has a lid or in a lidded steamer basket.

 - 2 tablespoons fresh ginger (sliced into fine slivers)